Stock Markets And Oil Prices Retreat - UrduPoint

 "Betting odds now show a 60-38 advantage for Donald Trump and markets are clearly agreeing with this with yields and the dollar pushing higher as traders expect a rise in public spending and inflation if he is elected," said Sabin Hathorn.

-US bond yields are at their highest since July, with analysts arguing that a Trump win could see a renewed rise to inflation as the former president favours tax cuts.
+Analysts argue that a Trump win could see a renewed rise in inflation as the former president favors tax cuts.

-Independent analyst Stephen Innes said the Trump Trade "has shaken the bond market, forcing some bond traders to pull their heads out of the sand as real jitters emerge about the fiscal landscape post-election".

 Investors were also keeping tabs on corporate earnings reports.

-Shares in Boeing dropped more than three percent after the aerospace giant reported a whopping $6.2 billion quarterly loss.
+Shares in Boeing dropped 1.8 percent after the aerospace giant reported a major $6.2 billion quarterly loss.

-A six-week labour strike has weighed on its commercial plane division while costly problems dragged down its defence and space business.
+A six-week labor strike has weighed on its commercial plane division, while costly problems bogged down its defense and space business.

 About 33,000 IAM workers in the US Pacific Northwest walked off the job on September 13.
 The union is slated to vote on a new contract that could end the stoppage later Wednesday.